kubernetes/website/docs/tasks/administer-cluster/kubeadm-upgrade-1-8.md

 [upgrade/health] Checking Static Pod manifests exists on disk: All manifests exist on disk [upgrade/config] Making sure the configuration is correct:
 [upgrade/config] Reading configuration from the cluster...
-[upgrade/config] FYI: You can look at this config file with 'kubectl -n kube-system get cm kubeadm-config -oyaml' [upgrade] Fetching available versions to upgrade to:
+[upgrade/config] FYI: You can look at this config file with 'kubectl -n kube-system get cm kubeadm-config -o yaml' [upgrade] Fetching available versions to upgrade to:
 [upgrade/versions] Cluster version: v1.7.1
 [upgrade/versions] kubeadm version: v1.8.0